arbor-sim/arbor/doc/py_recipe.rst

         By default returns 0.

+    .. function:: num_probes(gid)

+        The number of probes attached to the cell with :attr:`arbor.cell_member.gid`.

+        By default returns 0.

     .. function:: num_gap_junction_sites(gid)

         Returns the number of gap junction sites on :attr:`arbor.cell_member.gid`.

         By default returns 0.

+    .. function:: get_probe(id)

+        Returns the probe(s) to allow monitoring.

+        By default throws a runtime error.
+If :func:`num_probes` returns a non-zero value, this must also be overridden.

+.. class:: probe

+        Describes the cell probe's information.

+.. function:: cable_probe(kind, id, location)

+        Returns the description of a probe at an :class:`arbor.location` on a cable cell with :attr:`id` available for monitoring data of ``voltage`` or ``current`` :attr:`kind`.

 .. class:: connection